ksstrat/milestone-project-3/README.md

 * After entering their desired coordinates, the user's attack runs first, followed by the computer's.
 * It is clearly displayed whether the player has hit or missed, the same applies to the computer's turn.
 * The symbol "o" means that no target was hit (only water).
-    * This symbol is displayed in the colour cyan, as an additional colour indication.
+    * This symbol is displayed in the color cyan, as an additional color indication.

 ![Missed Shot Screenshot](docs/screenshots/missed-shot.png)

 * A successful hit is indicated by an "x".
-    * Additionally, a message is displayed for both hits and misses, which are indicated by green or red colours.
+    * Additionally, a message is displayed for both hits and misses, which are indicated by green or red colors.

 ![Successful Shot Screenshot](docs/screenshots/shot-hit.png)